If you want to apply to Wesleyan, the deadline for Fall 2023 admissions is January 1 and the fee for the application costs $65.

 Do I have to submit test scores to Wesleyan?

-No, Wesleyan is test optional, so you can decide whether or not to submit your ACT or SAT scores.
+❌ No, Wesleyan is test optional, so you can decide whether or not to send your ACT or SAT scores.
 If your scores are higher than the school's average, you should strongly consider submitting them.
-If your scores are average or below average, you it might make sense to leave them out of your application..
+If you scored lower than a school's average, you may want not want to include them in your application.

 What is Wesleyan's acceptance rate?